 Board directors are required to attend 8 meetings per year through Google meetings and the annual meeting each March in person.
+The board meets prior to the annual conference, on the Wednesday prior to the start of the meeting (this varies).
 Members are required to maintain individual or institutional membership in ICAI throughout their term, but there is no expectation or requirement for donations or giving beyond that.

 Board directors are also responsible for oversight and decision making, particularly around strategic and financial activities of ICAI.
 In particular, Board directors are asked to: